peterdri/ece-communications-labs/_ece350/lab3/FM-receiver-RTL.md

   - Reduce the RF gain and notice that the original signal is restored.
 Next, we will look for this strong signal.

-- Tune the FM receiver to 101.9 MHz (the local UVic radio station CFUV).
-Notice that the signal level is much higher (close to ‐30 dBm).
-Now increase the RF gain to at least 20 dB and observe the signal level can be increased to above ‐16 dBm, however, the audio is not changed.
-This signal at 101.9 MHz was causing the clipping.
+- Tune the FM receiver to the strongest FM station you can find.
+Notice that the signal level is much higher.
+Now increase the RF gain to at least 20 dB and observe the signal level can be increased to above the previous limit without the audio changing.
+This signal may have been causing the clipping.

 - Experiment more with the FM receiver.
 Notice that many signals can be received, FM signals are spaced every 0.2 MHz with an odd last digit, from 88.1 MHz up to 107.9 MHz.